Customize Consent Preferences

 environment allowing the complex operations of DestinE’s digital twins in some of the largest

-supercomputers in Europe, thanks to the special acces granted by EuroHPC Joint Undertaking.
+supercomputers in Europe, thanks to the special access granted by EuroHPC Joint Undertaking.

 Watch the videos: